Wanna be a Creative Arts Therapist?

 Which courses are approved?

-ANZACATA maintains a list of approved Master's programs on their website, and this is the list you should check before you commit to anything.
-As of 2025, the approved Australian institutions for professional-level membership include universities in Melbourne, Sydney, Brisbane and Perth.
+For ANZACATA, the approved Australian institutions for professional-level membership include universities in Melbourne, Sydney, Brisbane and Perth.

 There are also approved programs in New Zealand, Singapore and Hong Kong for anyone considering studying outside Australia.

-Because creative arts therapy is a self-regulated profession in Australia, the title itself isn't legally protected in the way that "psychologist" is.
+Because creative arts therapy is a self-regulated profession in Australia, the title itself isn't legally protected in the way that ‘psychologist’ is.
 Technically, anyone can call themselves an art therapist.
 This is actually one of the reasons professional registration matters so much.
 It's the mechanism that gives the public (and employers, and funding bodies) a way to verify that someone has met a genuine standard of training and practice.

 What does the training actually involve?

-The specifics vary by program, but broadly, a Master's in creative arts therapy will cover psychological theory, therapeutic frameworks, ethics, research methods and, critically, extensive supervised clinical practice.
+The specifics vary by program, but broadly, a Master's in creative arts therapy will cover psychological theory, therapeutic frameworks, ethics, research methods and critically, extensive supervised clinical practice.

 After you graduate